FCBGP/framework-of-fcbgp/draft-wang-sidrops-fcbgp-framework.md

 --- abstract

-This document descibes a security framework based on Forwarding Commitment BGP(FC-BGP).
+This document describes a security framework based on Forwarding Commitment BGP(FC-BGP).
 FC serves as a versatile and extensible verification primitive, seamlessly integrating with existing hop-by-hop forwarding architectures, using a chain-based verification mechanism to ensure both end-to-end authenticity and operational validity across Autonomous Systems (ASes).By combining topological information and operational actions, FC-based framework provides a foundation for robust inter-domain routing and forwarding security.

 --- middle